 The purpose area #1 budget worksheet will assist your law enforcement agency in reporting your agency's current entry-level salary and benefits and identifying the total salary and benefits request per officer position for the length of the grant term.
 List the current entry-level base salary and fringe benefits rounded to the nearest whole dollar for one full-time sworn officer position within your agency.
-Do not include employee contributions.
+When determining the fringe benefit costs in section B, do not include the employee contributions.
+List only the portion of each fringe benefit that will be contributed by the agency.
+The Personnel section will consist of the gross salary of the entry-level officer (or Meth Coordinator) plus the agency portion of fringe benefit contributions.

-3 See www.usdoj.gov/tribal for a table of statutory authorities applicable to each Purpose Area.
+1 See www.usdoj.gov/tribal for a table of statutory authorities applicable to each purpose area.

-4 Officers who have been laid off as a result of tribal or local budget reductions.
+2 Officers who have been laid off as a result of tribal or local budget reductions.